-Attorneys received a special consideration by the same Congressional legislation that promoted structured settlement annuities — the Periodic Payment Settlement Act of 1982.
-Because many attorneys use period certain annuities in structured settlement annuities in their professional practice, it is only logical for those same any attorneys to use their unique ability to defer taxes on their fees to buy period certain income annuities for retirement.
+Attorneys received a special consideration by the same Congressional legislation that promoted structured settlements — the Periodic Payment Settlement Act of 1982.
+Because many attorneys use period certain annuities in structured settlements in their professional practice, it is only logical for those same any attorneys to use their unique ability to defer taxes on their fees to buy period certain income annuities for retirement.
 The combination of safe growth and tax deferral gives attorneys a huge advantage over all other professionals who have to pay taxes on their income when it is received.

 How Can Attorneys Use Annuities for Deferred Compensation?

 Not so with a contingency fee deferral strategy.
-With a deferred contingency fee compensation plan using period certain annuities, the attorney may structure the benefits to start whenever they wish, and last as long as they need.
-One of the benefits of this is that it may allow a high income attorney to put off receiving money until after retirement, at which time he or she may well be in a lower tax bracket.
+With a deferred contingency fee compensation plan, the attorney may structure the benefits to start whenever they wish, and last as long as they need.
+One of the benefits of this is that it may allow a high-income attorney to put off receiving money until after retirement, at which time he or she may well be in a lower tax bracket.

 Some contingency fee attorneys use deferred compensation structures to invest in the markets in a traditional managed money environment.
 While this is feasible, it often saddles your investment account with fee layers that can greatly eat into overall returns.

-Another strategy, however, is to use the same set-and-forget guaranteed, period certain annuities the plaintiffs use in their structured settlement awards.
-With a little planning on the front end by the attorney and a creative settlement planner, attorneys can set up a ladder of income over the retirement years and know with certainty that the income will be paid, and often by the same high quality carriers their plaintiffs rely on.
+Another strategy, however, is to use the same set-and-forget guaranteed, period certain payments the plaintiffs use in their structured settlement awards.
+With a little planning on the front end by the attorney and a creative settlement planner, attorneys can set up a ladder of income over the retirement years and know with certainty that the income will be paid, and often by the same high-quality carriers their plaintiffs rely on.

-Attorneys and settlement consultants should contact us to learn more about using Secondary Market Annuities for both new structured settlements, and for deferred attorney compensation plans.
+Attorneys and settlement consultants should contact us to learn more about using DCF Income Payments for both new structured settlements, and for deferred attorney compensation plans.
 We can assist with both onshore and offshore assignment companies to facilitate these transactions.